FNALssi/cetmodules/doc/landing-top.rst

    :class: admonition-legacy

-   You will only care about this information if you are porting code from cetbuidltools.
+   You will only care about this information if you are porting code from cetbuildtools.

 ... or:

 .. admonition:: :abbr:`HEP`
    :class: admonition-domain

-   This is a Find module specific to HEP.
+   This information is specific to HEP.

 ... or: